River Oaks Baptist School: Location

 ROBS is located on the property of River Oaks Baptist Church, between the Oak Estates and Royden Oaks neighborhoods, in proximity to River Oaks.
-Students from approximately 40 different zip codes attend ROBS.
-The school takes up approximately 21 acres.

 History

 River Oaks Baptist School was founded by River Oaks Baptist Church in 1955.
 The School began as a weekly preschool and kindergarten, with two teachers and 30 students.
 Demand for more classes prompted the gradual expansion of the School.
 In 1979, the School celebrated the graduation of its first eighth grade class.
 In 1980, with 527 students in Preschool, Lower School, and Middle School, the significant enlargement of the School's campus began.
 The campus master plan was completed in 2006, and the School now serves approximately 850 students from age two to eighth grade.
-Justise Winslow, a current NBA basketball player for the Miami Heat, attended River Oaks Baptist.
-In 2016 the school celebrated its 60th anniversary.
-The school is currently constructing the new Mosing Middle School Building and Sarofim Leadership Center on an adjacent lot facing Westheimer Road, which are scheduled to open in 2020.

-Accreditations

-ROBS is accredited by the following organizations: